mengxi-liao/huxpro.github.io/_posts/Algorithms and Data Structures/2017-Lessons/2017-02-18-an-easy-way-to-understand-algorithm-complexity-and-big-o-notation.markdown

 # Big O for space complexity

 It is easier to understand using big O to estimate space complexity as it is more concrete.
 For example, in an algorithm, we need to create an array of size `n` to store the temporary results before getting the final result.
-If we assume that the size of the element in the array is a constant `C` which is independent to `n`, the space complexity for using the array is `Cn` which is `O(n) x O(C) = O(n) x O(1) = O(n)`.
+If we assume that the size of the element in the array is a constant `C` which is independent of `n`, the space complexity of using the array is `Cn` which is `O(n) x O(C) = O(n) x O(1) = O(n)`.

 When comparing different algorithms, we often compare how much “extra” space complexity is needed to solve the problem.
 For example, as an algorithm that needs an extra array of size `n` is not as good as the one which only needs two variables, `O(1)` space complexity is more efficient than `O(n)`.